kokoteen/pirg/README.md

 ## Description

-**pirc** (pip install requirements creator) is a command-line tool for Python developers that simplifies the management of project dependencies and requirements.
+**pirg** (pip install requirements creator) is a command-line tool for Python developers that simplifies the management of project dependencies and requirements.
 It allows you to easily add or remove packages from your project's `requirements.txt` file and install them with a single command.
-With **pirc**, you can keep your project's dependencies organized and up-to-date, making it a valuable addition to your Python development workflow.
+With **pirg**, you can keep your project's dependencies organized and up-to-date, making it a valuable addition to your Python development workflow.

 ## Installation

 ### Prerequisites

-Before using **pirc**, make sure you have Python 3.8 or higher installed on your system.
+Before using **pirg**, make sure you have Python 3.8 or higher installed on your system.

 ### Installation Steps

-1. Install **pirc** using pip:
+1. Install **pirg** using pip:

     ```
-    pip install pirc
+    pip install pirg
     ```

 2. Verify the installation by running:

     ```
-    pirc --help
+    pirg --help
     ```

-3. You're ready to use **pirc**!
+3. You're ready to use **pirg**!

 ## Usage